triadic-cosmos/triadic-cosmos/README.md

 > **Dual Time appears independent, but it could only arise as the final step of the triadic derivation.**

+### 🔮 Fun Fact: Quantum Eraser Is Exactly the Kind of Experiment Dual Time Needs

+The quantum‑eraser experiment is not just compatible with Dual Time —
+it is **exactly the type of existing empirical test that naturally supports it**.

+- 🕒 **tEM** handles photon propagation and interference.
+- 🧩 **tmat** handles closure‑internal information (which‑path, erasure, correlation).
+- 🔗 **Local closure** determines whether interference appears — not classical time order.
+- 🚫 The “retro‑causal” paradox dissolves once the two clocks are separated.

+This makes the quantum eraser a **perfect real-world demonstration** of the Dual Time architecture:
+it doesn’t contradict it, it strengthens it, and it shows why a two‑clock universe is the most coherent interpretation.

 ---

 ## 🔍 Purpose of This Repository